caio-isaias/personal-page/content/projects/projects.md

 weight: 65

 title: Projects
-subtitle: 'A list of my projects *(even though in the moment it present just one, im working on it lol)*'
+subtitle: ' In the future i will present my projects here *(work in progress)*'

 content:
   # Page type to display.
 E.g. project.